gaggle/gaggle/source/_posts/2017-no-room-for-dedicated-testers.md

 to normalize testing efforts across teams, and to hold developers responsibly to standards if and when we slip into laziness.

-To that end I propose we reappropriate QA to mean "Quality Ambassadors”, and focus its values not on a position embedded in teams but rather as a set of responsibilities intrinsically woven into the project management structure.
+To that end I like to re-think QA to mean "Quality Ambassadors”, and focus its values not on a position embedded in teams but rather as a set of responsibilities intrinsically woven into the project management structure.